Exile (Gary Numan album)

-Exile is the thirteenth solo studio album by English musician Gary Numan, released in October 1997 by Eagle Records.
+Exile is the thirteenth solo studio album by the English musician Gary Numan, released on 19 October 1997 by Eagle Records.
 Its release continued a critical upswing in Numan's career which began three years earlier with the release of Sacrifice, and which had been boosted by the release of the Random tribute album earlier in 1997.

+Overview

 The album followed a loose concept namely that, rather than being opposites, God and the Devil were two sides of the same coin.
 Each track reflected some aspect of this premise.
 Unlike Sacrifice, Numan's theme in Exile was not so much atheistic as heretical; it did not deny the existence of God but, instead, his proclaimed goodness.
 Shortly after the album's release, Numan explained: "Personally, I don't believe in God at all, but if I'm wrong and there is a God, what kind of god would it be who would give us the world we live in?"

 The opening number and single, "Dominion Day", set the album's gothic/industrial rock tone, describing how a man's nightmare becomes reality as Christ returns to Earth in scenes suggestive of the Book of Revelation.
 The tale was set against a wall of synthesizers, drum loops and distorted guitars.
 "Dark", which further explored what the composer saw as an incestuous relationship between God and the Devil, became a favourite for movie trailers before being used on the soundtrack of Alex Proyas’ film Dark City.
 "Dead Heaven" turned various biblical conceits on their head (Mary is ravaged, rather than revered, by the Three Wise Men) while "Absolution", a re-recording of a 1995 single, was a bitter reflection on the consequences of unquestioning faith; it had been covered by Amanda Ghost on the Random tribute album.

 Though not a big chart success Exile scored almost universally positive reviews, a contrast to the situation in Numan's early years when he had many hits but was generally condemned by critics.
 However it further alienated some fans who had been put off by Sacrifices anti-religious undertones.
 The website www.remindmetosmile.com changed from a tribute page to one openly critical of Numan for being "so bold that he feels he can mock God and feel good about it".
 Numan's response was: